Our Disability Lawyers Will Help You Get Your Benefits from Social Security

 Tips for Filing for Social Security Disability Benefits

 The Social Security Administration requires confirmation of the medical condition that caused your disability.
-It is imperative that you get records from your doctor to support your claim.
+You must get records from your doctor to support your claim.
 You should gather comprehensive medical records to help satisfy the government’s requirements.

-Document your work history — Generally, you need to have worked for at least five of the last 10 years to qualify for disability benefits.
+Generally, you need to have worked for at least five of the last 10 years to qualify for disability benefits.
 Your work history is also important in determining if you have any residual functioning capacity (RFC) and what job activities you may or may not be able to accomplish.
 Your work history should not be just a list of places you have worked — it should include a detailed job description.

-Similar to workers’ compensation, filing a claim for Social Security Disability is seldom as simple and straightforward as you would hope.
+Similar to workers’ compensation, filing a claim for Social Security Disability is seldom as simple as you would hope.
 Missed deadlines or inaccuracies in documentation can lead to delays or denials of benefits.
-When you and your family are depending on the money from Social Security disability, waiting even a few more days can be critical.
-With four decades of experience helping people get the benefits to which they are entitled, we know how to move your claim along as quickly as possible.
+When you and your family are depending on the money from Social Security disability, waiting for even a few more days can be critical.
+Our law firm has four decades of experience helping people get their SSDI benefits.
+Our disability benefits attorneys know how to move your claim along as quickly as possible.

 As disheartening as it may be, remember that it is not unusual for a claim to be denied.
 You can appeal your claim within 60 days — and with help from our disability lawyers, you have a better chance of prevailing.
 The appeals process in Pennsylvania starts with a hearing before an administrative law judge (ALJ).
 During that hearing, the ALJ questions you and examines any new medical evidence.
 If the ALJ still denies your claim, our disability lawyers can take your case to the Appeals Council, which has the option to reverse the judge’s decision, order a second hearing or issue another denial.

 If you've been denied your claim for Social Security Disability Insurance, you can read more about your options here.